itisMavis/202370470-MaissKhalaf-assignment4/README.md

 Optional: Use a local development server such as VS Code Live Server for automatic reload during development.

-2. Navigate to the project folder.
-3. Open `index.html` in a web browser.

-Optional: Use a local development server such as VS Code Live Server for automatic reload during development.

 ## Performance
 The website was tested using Chrome Lighthouse and achieved a performance score of 100.
 This indicates efficient loading, optimized resource usage, and smooth performance across devices.
 Basic optimizations such as keeping files lightweight and avoiding unnecessary code were applied to ensure a fast and responsive user experience.